Understanding What God Truly Wants From His People

 God makes it clear that external religion without internal transformation is

 empty.
-He is not moved by activity, titles, or rituals when the heart
+He is not moved by activity, titles, or religious practices when the

 What God truly